 I consider it a tremendous privilege to be invited into people's lives, and would be honored to support you in your journey toward healing and wholeness.

 I LOVE MY WORK.
-I am a licensed Marriage and Family Therapist who lives and plays in Seattle with my husband, three teenagers, and two beloved family pets.
-I enjoy the challenges of seeking to balance the work that I love with the wild ride of marriage, motherhood, and life in community.
+I am a licensed Marriage and Family Therapist who lives and plays in Seattle with my husband, three teenagers, and much-loved family pets.
+I enjoy the challenges of seeking to hold the work that I love along with the wild ride of marriage, motherhood, and life in community.

 I LOVE RELATIONSHIPS.
 I do.
 And yet I get how hard our relationships often are.
 Cultivating connection, safety, intimacy and delight in our relationships takes a tremendous amount of courage, humility, perseverance, grace, and (more often than not) forgiveness.
 I love walking alongside others as they seek to heal from the ways in which relationships have been painful, and begin to discover beauty, belonging, and hope in unexpected places.

 I LOVE LEARNING AND EXPLORING.
 In rebellion against a society that values "experts", I treasure the lifelong JOURNEY towards growth and discovery.
 And I am convinced that we cannot grow without taking risks, being willing to fail, and leaning into the supports, resources and opportunities provided for us.
 I have travelled to about 25 countries, lived in just about every region of the US, and worked with a wide range of populations...I welcome any chance to learn from others and to enrich my worldview.

 MY LOVES ARE DEEPLY ROOTED.
 My faith informs my work.
 I believe that ALL people have dignity and value.
 I love to support the thriving of the whole person—emotional, physical, relational, mental, AND spiritual.
 I welcome you to speak openly with me about your desire to explore any of these realms of who you are so that I can support the thriving of your whole person.